CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 6. Code Spell Checker

 When we write code, sometimes we by mistake type a wrong spelling of some content within the code (not the programming language keywords).
 This extension checks for the spelling mistake in the source code and works well with camelcase code as well.
+This extension is one of the must have extension for developers who writes code.

-NOTE : this extension has lot of other version for different languages (like Russian, Spanish, German, Frechn etc), do checkout for this in vs code marketplace if you need any of them.
+NOTE : This extension has lot of other version for different languages (like Russian, Spanish, German, French etc), do checkout for this in vs code marketplace if you need any of them.

 ![codespellchecker](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/general/useful-vs-code-extensions/images/code_spell_checker.JPG?raw=true)